Domestic and family violence assistance

 • Intentionally tries to damage your credit by not making payments

-• Fraudulently uses your details on a loan without your permission.
+• Fraudulently uses your personal information to obtain a loan without your permission.

 How can we help?

-We're here to help customers impacted by domestic and family violence and financial abuse.
+We're here to help customers impacted by DFV including financial abuse.

-You can speak confidentially to a specialist loans.com.au Customer Wellbeing team member about your current situation if you're experiencing financial abuse.
+You can speak confidentially to a trained loans.com.au Customer Care team member about your current situation.
+They can assist you in managing your loan and discuss available options confidentially.

 CALL NOW

-You can speak with the Customer Wellbeing team on 1300 538 488 between 8:30am-5:00pm, Monday to Friday (AEST).
+You can contact the Customer Care team on 1300 538 488 between 8:30am-5:00pm, Monday to Friday (AEST).
 We are available on public holidays excluding national public holidays where we'll respond on the next business day.

 Our Approach